Refunds of Tuition and Fees

 Formal withdrawal deadline dates may be obtained from the Office of Records and Registration.
 Should the withdrawal result in a refund, a check will be forwarded to the student’s permanent address.

-Student Refund processing will begin the week of September 20th for the Fall 2021 semester.
+Student Refund processing will begin on September 15th for the Fall 2022 semester.
 Once processed, refunds will be issued within 14 days.

 Direct Deposit for Student Refunds